Dynamic Contracts / Factories

 );

-Example using an NFT factory
+Let's look at a complete example using an NFT factory pattern.

 name: nftindexer